Light of the World (film)

 Light of the World is a 2025 American animated Christian drama film directed by Tom Bancroft and John J. Schafer.
-The film is about Jesus' life told through John the Apostle's eyes.
+The film is about Jesus's life told through John the Apostle's eyes.

 The film premiered at the THSC State Convention on June 6, 2025, and was released in the United States on September 5.

 Plot

-A young John and his older brother James hear a story from their mother of God's plan to bring a Messiah into the world to free his people from darkness, but their father Zebedee does not believe.
-The family sees the father of their neighbors Peter and Andrew get taken away by the Romans.
-Zebedee tells his sons to obey the Romans and pay their taxes.
-John is seen as too young to fish, but is sent off to sell fish and bring the money back to Matthew, the tax collector.
-While at the market, John meets a carpenter who tells him to take a way back home that gets John in trouble with the Romans.
-When John returns to his family, he has only a single coin, and Matthew demands the family pay double in three days.
-John decides to get Andrew to help his family catch fish.
-Andrew is off seeing if The Baptizer is the messiah.
-John meets the Baptizer, who tells him that Jesus is the messiah.
-Andrew and John meet Jesus at a wedding where Jesus turns water into wine.
-John and Andrew bring Jesus to help Zebedee catch a miraculous amount of fish, thus enabling them to pay their taxes.
+A young John and his older brother James hear a story from their mother about God's plan to bring a Messiah into the world to free his people from darkness, but their father Zebedee does not believe.
+Matthew, the tax collector, arrives to collect taxes for the Romans.
+Because John is too young to fish, he is sent to the marketplace to sell fish and bring the money back to Matthew.
+While at the market, John meets a little-known carpenter.

+When John returns with only a single coin, Matthew demands the family pay double in three days.
+The next day, John meets the Baptizer, who tells him that Jesus is the Messiah.
+Later that night, Andrew and John attend a wedding where Jesus turns water into wine.
+Seeing John's intrigued expression, Jesus's mother Mary confirms she knew Jesus is the Messiah and tells John about the Nativity.
+The next morning, John and Andrew bring Jesus to help Zebedee catch a miraculous amount of fish, thus enabling them to pay their taxes.

-John, James, Peter and Andrew decide to follow Jesus, along with other men, and Mary Magdalene, who is healed by Jesus.
-When word of Jesus' healings spreads, a man is lowered into a room through the ceiling for Jesus to heal.
-The Roman centurion asks Jesus to heal his servant, which Jesus does.
-His disciples wonder why he helped a Roman centurion, as they believed he would fight the Romans, but he tells them to love their enemies through the parable of the Good Samaritan.
+John, James, Peter and Andrew decide to follow Jesus, along with other disciples, including Simon the Zealot and Judas Iscariot.
+As news of his ministry spreads, Jesus heals Mary Magdalene, a possessed woman, who then follows him.
+Jesus next heals a paralytic man and a servant for a Roman centurion.
+His disciples question why he helped a Roman centurion, to which Jesus tells them to love their enemies through the parable of the Good Samaritan.
 John decides to be kind to Matthew, who joins Jesus as a disciple.